portainer/portainer-docs/docs/v2.0/deploy/ssl.md

 # Secure Portainer using SSL

 By default, Portainer’s web interface and API is exposed over HTTP.
-This is not secured, it’s recommended to enable SSL in a production environment.
+This is not secure, Portainer recommends enabling SSL, particularly in a production environment.

 To do so, you can use the following flags <code>--ssl</code>, <code>--sslcert</code> and <code>--sslkey</code>: